thepassle/babel-plugin-demo/blog/blog.md

 > it takes a parameter, named `n`

-Does it only take only one parameter?
+Does it take only one parameter?
 And would you say the identifier is `n`?

 > the function returns something